San Diego Name Change Attorney

 This process can take up to three months to be finalized.
 Once completed, a certified copy of the decree must be given to the child’s school notifying them of the change.
 The decree will also be used to update Social Security cards and passports.
 Be sure to tell the child to only go by their new name in the future to avoid any confusion.

 Changing your name during or after a divorce may seem like a small detail, but it might make a big difference in moving on.
-Call The Law Office of Thomas M. Huguenor for more information at (858) 458-9500 to speak to our experienced legal team.
+Call Huguenor Mattis, A.P.C. for more information at (858) 458-9500 to speak to our experienced legal team.

 - California’s Safe at Home Program

 - Name Change After or During a Divorce Case